rj-cc/nested-comments/README.md

 ```

 ### Mentions
 The package uses Filament TipTap Editor which supports mentions.
 You can mention users in your comments by typing `@` followed by the user's name.
-The package will automatically resolve the user and send them a notification.
-You can customize how to fetch mentions by changing the `.closures.getMentionsUsing` closure in the config file.
-Two sample methods have been included in the main class for getting all users in the DB or only users that have been mentioned in the current thread (default).
-Customize this however you wish.
+In the future, the package will support sending notifications to the mentioned users via database notifications if supported.
+For more on how to customize the mentions, see the [Package Customization](#customize-how-to-get-the-mention-items) section below.

 **Get only users mentioned in the current thread:**